-Reductions in U.S. and foreign military spending could continue to have a material adverse effect on our business, financial condition and results of operations.
+Reductions or delays in U.S. and foreign military spending could continue to have a material adverse effect on our business, financial condition and results of operations.

 A significant portion of our revenues is derived from contracts with the U.S. and foreign militaries or OEMs that supply the U.S. and foreign militaries.
-In the years ended December 31, 2015 and 2014, approximately \$42,717 or 56% and \$36,412 or 55%, respectively, of our revenues were comprised of sales made directly or indirectly to the U.S. and foreign militaries.
+In the years ended December 31, 2016 and 2015, approximately \$41,600 or 50% and \$42,700 or 56%, respectively, of our revenues were comprised of sales made directly or indirectly to the U.S. and foreign militaries.

 While significant gains have been made in commercial markets with our Battery & Energy Products business, we are still highly dependent on sales to U.S. Government customers.
-The amounts and percentages of our net revenue that was derived from sales to U.S. Government customers, including the Department of Defense, whether directly or through prime contractors, was approximately \$36,700 or 48% in 2015 and \$27,100 or 41% in 2014.
+The amounts and percentages of our net revenue that was derived from sales to U.S. Government customers, including the Department of Defense, whether directly or through prime contractors, was approximately \$33,600 or 41% in 2016 and \$36,700 or 48% in 2015.
 Therefore, any significant disruption or deterioration of our relationship with the U.S. Government or any prime defense contractor could still significantly reduce our revenue.
-Our competitors continuously engage in efforts to expand their business relationships with the U.S. Government and will continue these efforts in the future, and the U.S. Government may choose to use other contractors.
+Our competitors continuously engage in efforts to expand their business relationships with the U.S. Government and will continue these efforts in the future, and the U.S. Government may choose to use other contractors or suppliers.